skue/SKUTouchPresenter/README.markdown

   1. Add `SGTouchPresenter.h` & `SGTouchPresenter.m` to your project.
   2. Add the `QuartzCore` framework to your project.
-  3. Call `showTouchesWithColor:` or `showTouchesWithColor:onlyWhenMirrored:` when your application loads.
+  3. Call `showTouchesWithColor:` or `showTouchesWithColor:onlyWhenMirrored:` after your application loads.

 The SGTouchPresenter class works with or without ARC.